cmembrez/Raspberry-Robotics101/projects/DC-Box/readme.md

 - cropped

 #### Detection Model
 A tiny yolov3 model was trained using the darknet tool on bounding boxes.
 The ground truth bounding boxes have been created based on the images themself.
-The accuracy of the model need to be improved, but it is good enough to show a diffeent use case of Edge AI.
+The accuracy of the model need to be improved, but it is good enough to show a different use case of Edge AI.
 - projects/darknet/Leaf_DarknetTinyYolov3ObjectDetection.ipynb

 #### Classification Model